YangPhD84/multiGMF/README.md

 The evaluation scripts and the final-prediction demo serve different purposes.

 * `multiGMF_10CV.m` is used to reproduce the repeated 10-fold cross-validation experiments reported in the manuscript.
 In this script, test associations are masked before WKNN preprocessing, model training, and final evaluation.
-Parameter tuning was performed separately using the fixed fold described in the Parameter Tuning section.
 * `multiGMF_Denovo.m` is used to reproduce the drug-side cold-start experiments reported in the manuscript.
 The script name is retained for compatibility, but the experiment corresponds to the drug-side cold-start setting.
 The full `fmultiGMF.m` model is used as the default configuration.
 * `Demo_multiGMF.m` is used only for final full-data matrix completion after model evaluation and parameter selection.
 It should not be used to reproduce the repeated 10-fold cross-validation or drug-side cold-start results reported in the manuscript.